An exposition on finite dimensionality of Chow groups: Abstract

 \section{Abstract}

-In this exposition we understand when the natural map from the Chow variety parametrizing codimension $p$ cycles on a smooth projective variety $X$ to the Chow group $\CH^p(X)$ is surjective.
+In this exposition we understand when the natural map from the two-fold self product of the Chow variety parametrizing codimension $p$ cycles on a smooth projective variety $X$ to the Chow group $\CH^p(X)_0$ of degree zero cycles is surjective.
 We derive some consequences when the map is surjective.